davidsoderberg/vite-plugin-genql/README.md

 ## Config

 ### fetchOptions
 `fetchOptions` is used when `endpoint` is present and allow you to modifiy the request being made to your endpoint allows to add needed headers or other releveant data to reach your endpoint.
+These will be used for introspect if endpoint is not responding with a graphql schema as plain text.

 ### sortProperties
 Will sort your schema before translating it to JavaScript code.